 If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 A good utility knife should be something you want to reach for over and over again.
-Deploy it for general everyday tasks, like opening cardboard boxes and slicing tape, or more specialized projects in the studio, like cutting canvas panels or trimming fabric.
+Deploy it for everyday tasks, like opening cardboard boxes and slicing tape, or more specialized jobs like cutting canvas panels or trimming fabric.
 When choosing a knife, it’s important to think not only about sharpness but also comfort and safety.
 We’ve done the research for you; check out our favorite utility knives below.

 This classic all-metal knife is ideal for heavy-duty art and crafting projects.
 The retractable blade can slice through heavier materials including cardboard and even sheet metal, and the knife’s sturdy switch retracts the blade for safekeeping.
 Though changing the blades is a bit more work than it is with the Olfa knife below—you’ll need a Phillip’s-head screwdriver—this knife more than makes up for it in durability.
 The knife comes with three two-notch replacement blades, which can be replaced with two-, three-, or four-notch utility blades.

 The first thing to know about Olfa’s knife is that it’s loaded with an extremely sharp blade.
 Just one stroke is needed to slice smoothly through a cardboard box.
 The knife is loaded with a long blade divided into eight 18-millimeter sections.
 The carbon steel blade stays sharp for a very long time, but when you’re ready for a new one, simply snap off the blunt section along a perforation to reveal a fresh edge.
 Each knife comes with five long blades.